2nd Cavalry Division "Emanuele Filiberto Testa di Ferro"

-The 2nd Cavalry Division "Emanuele Filiberto Testa di Ferro" (2ª Divisione celere "Emanuele Filiberto Testa di Ferro") was a Cavalry or "Celere" (Fast) division of the Royal Italian Army during World War II.
-The division was mobilised in 1940, it did not take part in the Italian invasion of France, but did serve in the Invasion of Yugoslavia and remained in Yugoslavia as part of the occupying forces.
+The 2nd Cavalry Division "Emanuele Filiberto Testa di Ferro" (2ª Divisione celere "Emanuele Filiberto Testa di Ferro") was a cavalry or "Celere" (Fast) division of the Royal Italian Army during World War II.
+The division was mobilised in 1940.
+It did not take part in the Italian invasion of France, but did serve in the Invasion of Yugoslavia and remained in Yugoslavia as part of the occupying forces.
 In March 1942 the division's 6th Bersaglieri Regiment was sent to the Soviet Union attached to the 3rd Cavalry Division "Principe Amedeo Duca d'Aosta".
-In May 1942 the division started converting to an armored division, however, the conversion was cancelled and it returned to the Cavalry format.
+In May 1942 the division started converting to an armored division, however, the conversion was cancelled and it returned to the cavalry format.
 In December 1942, the division moved to France as part of the Italian occupying forces where it was based in Toulon.
 The division remained in France until the Armistice of Cassibile was announced on 8 September 1943 and was then disbanded by the invading Germans.

 History

 The division was formed on 17 April 1930 as 2nd Fast Division in the city of Bologna.
 Although not officially sanctioned the division is considered to be the heir of the 2nd Cavalry Division of Veneto, which fought in World War I and consisted of the III and IV cavalry brigades.
-On 15 June 1930 the II Cavalry Brigade, with the regiments Regiment "Genova Cavalleria" (4th), Regiment "Lancieri di Aosta" (6th), and Regiment "Cavalleggeri Guide" (19th) entered the division.
-The following year the 2nd Light Artillery Regiment was raised and assigned to the division.
+On 15 June 1930 the II Cavalry Brigade, with the regiments Regiment "Genova Cavalleria", Regiment "Cavalleggeri di Aosta", and Regiment "Cavalleggeri Guide" entered the division.
+On 1 October 1934 the 2nd Artillery Regiment for Cavalry Division was formed and assigned to the division.

-On 1 January 1934 the division and brigade received the name "Emanuele Filiberto Testa di Ferro".
-On the same date the brigade was reorganized and consisted now of the cavalry regiments Regiment "Lancieri di Novara" (5th), Regiment "Lancieri di Firenze" (9th), and Regiment "Lancieri Vittorio Emanuele II" (10th), the 6th Bersaglieri Regiment and II Light Tank Group "San Marco".
+On 1 January 1935 the division and brigade received the name "Emanuele Filiberto Testa di Ferro".
+On the same date the brigade was reorganized and consisted now of the cavalry regiments Regiment "Lancieri di Novara", Regiment "Lancieri di Firenze", and Regiment "Lancieri Vittorio Emanuele II", the 6th Bersaglieri Regiment, the 2nd Fast Artillery Regiment "Emanuele Filiberto Testa di Ferro", and II Light Tank Group "San Marco".
 In November of the same year the "Lancieri di Novara" left the division for the newly raised 3rd Cavalry Division "Principe Amedeo Duca d'Aosta".
 On 1 February 1938 the II Cavalry Brigade "Emanuele Filiberto Testa di Ferro" was dissolved and its units came under direct command of the division.